Inquiry and Connection process in bluetooth – bluez tutorial in c

 inquiry_info *devs = malloc(max_rsp * sizeof(inquiry_info));

-/* hci_inquiry() sends HCI_Inquiry and waits for Inquiry_Result events */
+/* Sends HCI_Inquiry → collects Inquiry_Result events */

 int found = hci_inquiry(dev_id, len, max_rsp, NULL, &devs, flags);